NBISweden/raukr-2023/README.md

 - [VSCode](https://arinbasu.medium.com/why-quarto-with-vscode-is-a-great-data-science-tool-f0a259d28702) is a good alternative to RStudio for quarto documents
 - You need to install the R packages necessary for your topic/file

-:bangbang: Do not use visual editor!
-It messes up the code formatting.
+:bangbang: Be wary of using the visual editor!
+It may mess up the code formatting.

 ## Adding/Modifying topics